NiyongaboEric/Gallery-web-app/README.md

 		swagger-ui-express
 ```

-i begin with user registration where i CRUD application .
+#i begin with user registration where i CRUD application.
     		#How user api works?
     - create a TAG to separate the Api created
     - create unique and reusable models